Dietrich Enns

-Dietrich Arthur Enns (born May 16, 1991) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
-He has previously played in MLB for the Minnesota Twins, Tampa Bay Rays, and Detroit Tigers, in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions, and in the KBO League for the LG Twins.
+Dietrich Arthur Enns (born May 16, 1991) is an American professional baseball pitcher in the Baltimore Orioles organization.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Tampa Bay Rays, and Detroit Tigers, in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions, and in the KBO League for the LG Twins.

 Amateur career

 Enns attended Lincoln-Way East High School in Frankfort, Illinois, and Central Michigan University.
 He played college baseball for the Central Michigan Chippewas.
 In 2011, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League, and was named a league all-star.
 In 2010, he was named the Mid-American Conference's Freshman of the Year after allowing the fewest hits per nine innings in NCAA Division I and posting the fifth-best earned run average in Division I.

 Professional career

 New York Yankees

 The New York Yankees selected Enns in the 19th round of the 2012 Major League Baseball draft.
 He made his professional debut for the Staten Island Yankees.
 In 22 games, he had a 2–0 win–loss record with a 2.11 earned run average (ERA) and 33 strikeouts over 42 2/3 innings.
 He started the 2013 season with the Charleston RiverDogs and was a Mid-Season All-Star.
 He was promoted to the Class A-Advanced Tampa Yankees in June of that year.
 Overall, he pitched in 28 games with eight starts, and went 4–6 with a 2.94 ERA and 112 strikeouts in 82 2/3 innings.

 In 2014, he stayed with Tampa where he posted a 1.42 ERA in 13 games and 25 1/3 innings, but his season was ended by an injury which required Tommy John surgery.
 He returned in June 2015, to pitch with the Gulf Coast League Yankees and the Tampa Yankees, where he put up a 0.61 ERA and 55 strikeouts in 58 2/3 innings between the two clubs.
 Whereas Enns had primarily appeared out of the bullpen prior to his surgery, he made 12 starts in his 13 games in 2015.

 In 2016, Enns made both his Double-A and Triple-A debuts, moving back and forth between the Trenton Thunder and Scranton/Wilkes-Barre RailRiders.
 He put up a 1.73 ERA in 22 starts between the two levels, striking out 124 in 135 innings.
 He earned Eastern League Player of the Month honors in April and was a Mid-Season All-Star.